 Narcissists do not forgive and forget.
 They hold grudges for a very long time.
 They thrive on revenge and trying to psychologically hurt you as much as they can.
 Prepare yourself for a tough battle.
 Before seeing your ex face-to-face, think about what you are going to say and try to think about all the possible responses and how you will deal with them.
 Preparing yourself for interactions in advance may help you to control your frustration in the moment.

 Get Everything in Writing

 Making promises and not following through is a typical narcissistic behavior.
 Make sure to get everything in writing.
 Don't believe verbal promises.
-He may promise that he will pay child support but he sees child support as giving you money, not as a means to help support his children.
+He or she may promise to pay child support but the narcissist sees child support as giving you money, not as a means to help support your children.
 Work with your lawyer to have as much written into a court order as possible.
 Talk to the lawyer about what you can do after everything is finalized to ensure that promises are kept.

 Maintain Firm Boundaries

 Maintaining boundaries with someone who has no respect for them is difficult.
 Remember that you are not maintaining boundaries to change the narcissist's behavior.
 You are maintaining boundaries to keep yourself and your children as healthy as possible.

 There is a difference between passivity, assertiveness, and aggression.
 If you are passive, the narcissist will always get his or her way.
 If you are aggressive, you are attempting to get your way at the expense of the narcissist.
 If you are assertive, you are standing up for your rights without damaging the self-esteem of another.
 Understand that the narcissist will not see things this way.
 He or she will most likely see any attempts at boundary setting as aggression.
 The narcissist's response to your boundary setting is not your responsibility.
 Your boundaries will provide the consistency that you and your children need to be healthy.